 • Litz wire creates no distortions due to so-called “strand jumping” or diode effects resulting from loosely contacting oxide layers of adjacent naked strands.

-• Litz wire is more flexible, practical and safer than solid core wire of the same large cross sectional area.
+• Litz wire is more flexible, practical, and safer than solid core wire of the same large cross-sectional area.

-C-MARC™ wire shares all of the above advantages of traditional Litz wire, and advances the art with these additional unique benefits:
+C-MARC™ wire shares all of the above advantages of traditional Litz wire and advances the art with these additional unique benefits:

-(1) Traditional Litz wire is bunched and then twisted in only one direction, leading to the formation an elongated group of uni-directional coils (inductors) of differing diameters, in structure resembling elongated overstretched springs of different sizes.
+(1) Traditional Litz wire is bunched and then twisted in only one direction, leading to the formation an elongated group of uni-directional coils (inductors) of differing diameters, its structure resembling elongated overstretched springs of different sizes.

-[fig. 1. (pending): Sketch of typical Litz structure where multiple coil diameters and single coil turn direction resemble several overstretched springs bunched together.
+[Fig. 1.: Sketch of typical Litz structure where multiple coil diameters and single coil turn direction resemble several overstretched springs bunched together.
 This structure allows high speed of production.]

-[fig. 2. (pending): Each long separately insulated Litz wire can be seen as a separate coil of a given diameter and step.
+[Fig. 2.: Each long separately insulated Litz wire can be seen as a separate coil of a given diameter and step.
 The different diameters are a result of the bunching before mutual twisting.]

-[fig. 4. (pending): Some manufacturers offer braided Litz wire.
+[Fig. 4.: Some manufacturers offer braided Litz wire, so-called “Type 7” Litz.
 This wire also is formed from initially bunched and mutually twisted strands before braiding.
-This type of wire is often referred to as Type 7 Litz wire and is compressed after braiding the twisted bunches into an overall rectangular shape before tape wrapping and over-extrusion.]
+This type of wire is compressed after braiding the twisted bunches into an overall rectangular shape before tape wrapping and over-extrusion.]

 How C-MARC™ is profoundly different

 In contrast, C-MARC™ wire goes down to the very fundamentals in a completely mirrored, balanced geometry.
-It aligns every Litz strand's clock-wise turn with a corresponding counter-clockwise turn of exactly mirrored diameter and step along the length of the wire.
+It aligns every Litz strand's clockwise turn with a corresponding counter clockwise turn of exactly mirrored diameter and step along the length of the wire.
 These two resulting spirals are mutually superposed in counter-braided fashion.
 Noise is thus induced in exactly opposite polarities and in exactly mirrored amplitudes, while the good signal is common to both spirals.
-The two counter-polarized noise signals mutually cancel when the two counter-polarized currents are combined through simple electrical contact at both ends of the wire.
+The two counter-polarised noise signals mutually cancel when the two counter-polarised currents are combined through simple electrical contact at both ends of the wire.
 Thus, through auto-rejection of opposing electrical phase through summation at the ends, C-MARC™ wire perfectly counters the noise induction, whether from external sources or self-induced, which normally pollutes every other twisted Litz wire assembly.
 In this way, C-MARC™ wire achieves signal transfer which is corrupted substantially less than the industry has been able to achieve through other means.

 What this means